-139. &quot;Joint announcement" on October 31, 1986, taken from BOJ Archives (1986l), exhibit #1.
+$^{^{143}\,}$ "Joint announcement" on October 31, 1986, taken from BOJ Archives (19861), exhibit #1.

-140. BOJ Archives (1986l), pp. 1-2.
+144 BOJ Archives (1986l), pp.1-2.

-141. Ohta (1991), p.
-109.
+145 Ohta (1991), p.109.

-143. BOJ (1986h).
+147 BOJ (1986h).

-144. BOJ Archives (1986l), pp. 2-3 and exhibit #2.
+148 BOJ Archives (1986l), pp.2-3 and exhibit #2.

-dollars (preliminary figure) in one month of November 1986.
+31, 1986, it was released that the U.S. trade deficit amounted to 19.2 billion dollars (preliminary figure) in one month of November 1986.
 Then on January 8 Secretary of Treasury Baker showed recognition at the U.S. Senate Budget Committee's meeting that the dollar depreciation at the time was appropriate and orderly.
 Furthermore, the New York Times on January 14 reported that an unidentified official of the U.S. administration wanted the dollar to decline further.
-Against this background the dollar depreciated further and on January 19 temporarily depreciated to a level of 149 yen per dollar (Chart 3 (1)-V).145
+Against this background the dollar depreciated further and on January 19 temporarily depreciated to a level of 149 yen per dollar (Chart 3 (1)-V).
+149

 Under these circumstances, Finance Minister Miyazawa urgently visited the U.S. to meet with Secretary of Treasury Baker, and after the meeting on January 21 they issued another Baker-Miyazawa joint communiqué.
-Regarding the stabilization of exchange rates in the communiqué, "Secretary Baker and Minister Miyazawa agreed that developments in exchange markets warrant monitoring.
+150 Regarding the stabilization of exchange rates in the communiqué, "Secretary Baker and Minister Miyazawa agreed that developments in exchange markets warrant monitoring.
 The ministers expressed their view that during most of the period since October 31, 1986, the yen/dollar exchange rate has been broadly consistent with underlying fundamentals, although there were recent instances of temporary instability in exchange rate markets.
 Accordingly, the ministers reaffirmed their willingness to cooperate on exchange market issue."
 Regarding policy coordination among industrial countries in the communiqué, "both ministers agreed that in order to promote global growth, reduce imbalances and promote open market, closer coordination of economic policies among all major industrial countries is critical.
 Towards this end, they agreed to intensify consultations with other major industrial countries."
 This indicated a start of preparatory works for the Louvre Accord in February.
-And on January 28, the Federal Reserve Bank of New York intervened to buy the dollar for the first time after the Plaza Accord.
+151 And on January 28, the Federal Reserve Bank of New York intervened to buy the dollar for the first time after the Plaza Accord.
+152

 The Bank considered that after the interest rate reduction in November 1986 "the deceleration of economic growth started to cease in the manufacturing industry" and expected that "economic recovery would be clearer after mid-1987 regardless of its pace."
 At the same time, the Bank obligingly considered on the financial front that "under the longer duration of monetary accommodation than ever before, the excessive monetary easing should not contribute to an increasing risk for excessive inflation in the future."
 Therefore, in terms of domestic circumstances, the Bank recognized that "a further monetary easing would not be appropriate" in monetary policy implementation.
-However, the Bank also considered that "a more stable yen exchange rate" should be "a major precondition" for a possible realization of economic recovery.
-Therefore, regarding the yen's appreciation after early 1987, the Bank assessed that "a continuously unstable exchange rate with a higher yen could possibly suppress business conditions of manufacturing industry" and "concerns for a possible economic recovery would be larger."151
+154 However, the Bank also considered that "a more stable yen exchange rate" should be "a major precondition" for a possible realization of economic recovery.
+Therefore, regarding the yen's appreciation after early 1987, the Bank assessed that "a continuously unstable exchange rate with a higher yen could possibly suppress business conditions of manufacturing industry" and "concerns for a possible economic recovery would be larger."
+155